 Foodborne Illness Detection – Can Social Media Play Detective?

 Foodborne illness outbreaks remain a significant public health concern, affecting millions worldwide.
-While traditional surveillance methods rely on healthcare data, the potential of social media as a real-time outbreak detection tool is increasingly being recognized.
+While traditional surveillance methods rely on healthcare , the potential of social media as a real-time outbreak detection tool is increasingly being recognized.

 Large-scale social media data, such as that collected from “X” (formerly Twitter), has shown promise, by aligning with ground truth data reported by the National Outbreak Reporting System (NORS), as illustrated in Figure 2.
 This demonstrates the potential for social media platforms to potentially allow for earlier detection and faster response to outbreaks [7].